-To have a better understanding of Jackal, we shall follow the path of an incoming message and that of an outgoing, shown in Figure 2 below.
-When an incoming message arrives at the agent, it is picked up by the message-receiving module (a listener) and passed to the KQML message parser.
+To have a better understanding of Jackal, we shall follow the incoming message, from the incoming transport channel, until it is consumed by the application, and follow the outgoing message, from the application, until it is sent out.
+The two paths of messages are shown in Figure 2 below.
+When an incoming message arrives at an agent, it will be picked up by the message-receiving module (a listener) and passed to the KOML message parser.
 The parser converts the message into a standardized internal format (Java object representation).
-Next, the message (in internal format) is passed to the conversation module for conversation resolution.
-The conversation module first determines whether the message belongs to an ongoing conversation (e.g., a tell message in reply to an ask-one previously sent out from this agent).
+Next, the message (in internal format) will be passed to the conversation module for conversation resolution.
+The conversation module will first determine whether the incoming message belongs to an ongoing conversation (e.g., a tell message in reply to an ask-one previously sent out from this agent).
 This is done by matching the unique conversation id of the message (the in-reply-to field of the incoming message) with id's of the ongoing conversations (the reply-with field in the message that initiates the conversation).
 If a match is established, the message is then attached to that conversation.
 Otherwise, a new instance of an appropriate conversation and its DFA are created, and the message is attached to that new conversation.
 In either case, when a message is attached to a conversation, the corresponding DFA changes its state; the message, together with the required action (default or user specified function), is passed to the application program.

-When the agent wants to send a message (either in response to a previous message or a new message to start a new conversation), the outgoing message is passed to the conversation module.
-Similarly to the case of an incoming message, the conversation resolution is conducted.
-The message is then passed to the lower layer where the destination address is resolved, the message is then converted into the format appropriate for the underlying transport protocol and sent out.
+When an agent wants to send a message (either in response to a previous message or a new message to start a new conversation), the message is passed to the conversation module by calling the appropriate API.
+Similarly, in the case of an incoming message, the conversation resolution is conducted to either attach the message to an ongoing conversation or to create a new instance of an appropriate conversation and attach the message to it.
+The message is then passed to the lower layer where the destination address is resolved, and the message is converted into whatever format appropriate for the underlying transport protocol and sent out.

 Figure 2.
-Life of a KQML Message in Jackal
+Life of a KQML message in Jackal